elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In order to remove a previously added event we must use the removeEventListener(event, handler) method.
-To remove a handler, we should pass the same function as was assigned.
-It should be noted, if we do not store the function in a variable, then we cannot remove it.
-There is no way to “read back” handlers assigned by addEventListener.
+  <div><strong>Interview Response:</strong> To remove an event that gets added, use the removeEventListener(event, handler) function.
+We should pass the same function that gets allocated to delete a handler.
+We cannot remove the function if it does not get stored in a variable.
+There are no techniques available for "reading back" handlers given by addEventListener.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />